 We enjoy a traditional lunch at Palácio do Deão, where you can savour Goan delicacies.
 Goan cuisine originated from its ancient Hindu roots, but was influenced by the 451 years of Portuguese colonialisation and the century of Muslim rule.
 As Goa is located in a tropical zone, the spices and flavours are intense.

 The remainder of the day is yours to explore further, do some shopping, and/or enjoy one of the area's many beaches.
-Owing to the open-ended nature of our day and included lunch, we leave dinner on your own account today.
+Owing to the open-ended nature of our day and included lunch, we leave dinner to your own account today.

 Overnight in Goa.